mikersays/netscan/README.md

    sudo apt-get install arp-scan wireshark-common
    ```

-2. Clone this repository or download the `network_scanner.sh` script.
+2. Clone this repository or download the `netscan.sh` script.
 3. Make the script executable:

    ```
-   chmod +x network_scanner.sh
+   chmod +x netscan.sh
    ```

 4. Run the script with desired options.